and protect the health of Australian workers through application of the knowledge, practice and standing of occupational health & hygiene.

 Need to ensure the proper fitting & useof respiratory protective equipment?
 Engage an accredited RESP-FIT fit tester today.

-Introducing the fourth Edition of The Filter for 2025!
+Introducing the Second Edition of The Filter for 2026!

-Introducing the third Edition of The Filter for 2025!
+Introducing the First Edition of The Filter for 2026!

 Aims to prevent dust-related occupational lung disease, such as silicosis, in workers, through education & awareness of safe work practices to control exposures.